Future of the Royal Air Force: Lightweight Affordable Novel Combat Aircraft programme

-The RAF's Rapid Capabilities Office is aiming for a technology demonstrator, named "Mosquito", for which contracts were placed with Blue Bear Systems Research Ltd, Boeing Defence UK Ltd, and Callen-Lenz (Team BLACKDAWN partnered with Bombardier Belfast and Northrop Grumman UK Ltd).
-This project is aiming for adding unnamed capabilities to future jet aircraft.
+The RAF's Rapid Capabilities Office was aiming for a technology demonstrator, named "Mosquito", for which contracts were placed with Blue Bear Systems Research Ltd, Boeing Defence UK Ltd, and Callen-Lenz (Team BLACKDAWN partnered with Bombardier Belfast and Northrop Grumman UK Ltd).
+This project originally aimed for adding unnamed capabilities to future jet aircraft.
+However, in June 2022, the MOD announced that Project Mosquito would not proceed beyond the design phase due to more beneficial and cost-effective "additive capabilities" being available.

 Future Combat Air System (FCAS)

 The Future Combat Air System (FCAS) aimed to deliver an unmanned combat aerial vehicle (UCAV) by 2030.
 FCAS will be built in co-operation with France, utilising technology from the BAE Taranis and Dassault nEUROn technology demonstrators.
 Development of full-scale prototypes was expected to begin by 2017.
 In the Royal Air Force, FCAS will be expected to operate alongside Typhoons and F-35 Lightning IIs.

 As a UCAV, FCAS will utilise stealth technology to reduce its radar cross-section (its radar signature is reportedly the size of a dragonfly).
 It will feature a high degree of autonomy, enabling it to complete a large part of its missions without human control.
 It will have a 16-metre (50 ft) wingspan and two internal weapon bays.

 According to Bernard Gray of the Ministry of Defence, technology from FCAS could also be incorporated onto a manned platform.
 Other officials have also insisted that a manned option for FCAS has not been ruled out.
 According to a House of Commons Defence Select Committee (DSC) report, a new "clean-sheet" manned fighter design has not been ruled out, nor has the option to buy further or upgrade existing aircraft.